mlbyvn/audits/example-audits/README.md

 - **TSwap Audit:**
   An audit of TSwap, a deliberately vulnerable Uniswap V1 fork, highlighting typical DEX issues like lack of slippage protection, MEV attacks, business logic issues and more.
+- **ThunderLoan Audit:**
+  ThunderLoan is a decentralized lending protocol inspired by Compound and Aave, implemented using the UUPS proxy pattern.
+The audit highlights vulnerabilities specific to this architecture,     including Oracle manipulation, storage collisions, and other security risks.

 ## Tools and Techniques